The documentation you're currently reading is for version 2.7.2. Click here to view documentation for the latest stable version.

 Troubleshooting Mistral Workflow Completion Latency¶

-As of EWC v2.3 onwards, there are two configurable values for controlling this from happening.
+There are two configurable values for controlling this.
 These are

 results_tracker section in

 [resultstracker] query_interval = 5 # in seconds thread_pool_size = 10

 These values are subject to load conditions in your infrastructure and the number of workflows